-Food and beverage packaging have to follow stringent regulations, and that includes the glue that holds everything in place.
+Food and beverage packaging has to follow stringent regulations, and that includes the glue that holds everything in place.
 Ensuring that the adhesive used follows the rules and lasts throughout the life of the product are critical considerations for manufacturers.

-Working with a dedicated adhesives supplier can help manufacturers looking to improve production by supporting custom manufacturing needs and providing FDA compliant products.
-If you are interested in improving your manufacturing process with eco-friendly, FDA compliant adhesives, contact the experts at LD Davis.
+Working with a dedicated adhesives supplier can help manufacturers looking to improve production by supporting custom manufacturing needs and providing FDA-compliant products.
+If you are interested in improving your manufacturing process with eco-friendly, FDA-compliant adhesives, contact the experts at LD Davis.